 Collaborative Post¦ There are several factors which can influence how a child learns skills at an early age.
 Examples include the ability to provide stimulating activities, proactive engagement and appreciating any areas that may need improvement.
 However, comfort also plays a crucial role.

 A recent study carried out by the University of Salford noted that comfort is directly related to how quickly a new task or concept is learned.
 Children (and indeed students of any age) who are relaxed will be more receptive to the educational process.
+Of course, some of these may not be possible in a conventional classroom.
+However, if you have a tutor (try Tutor Hunt for some great ones), they can make the learning experience amazing!
 They are likewise more likely to remain focused and negative thoughts will not become distractions.
 Let’s look at six cosy activities that can also promote the learning process.

 1. Making a Cup of Hot Chocolate

 Every child loves a mug of hot chocolate as a treat.
 However, the process of making hot chocolate can also be used to illustrate why following rules is important.
 Children will likewise appreciate concepts such as basic measurements and safety in the kitchen.

 This is a particularly fun activity when the temperatures outside begin to drop.
 Blanket forts can be used to play countless games and children will begin to appreciate how their actions impact the physical environment (such as learning how to place a blanket so that it does not fall down).

 Parents can likewise use this opportunity to gauge how well their child performs when forced to think in an abstract manner.
 These observations can be recorded in an EYFS tracking software application; enabling them to be interpreted at a later date.

 3. ASMR Activities